A couple sharing morning coffee in their home kitchen

 Needles are the biggest barrier to home dialysis.

-Patients on hemodialysis are cannulated with large-bore needles — often three times a week, for years.
+Patients on hemodialysis are cannulated with large-bore needles — often more than three times a week, for years.
 The process is painful, technically demanding, and a recurring source of access-related complications.

-For most patients and care partners, self-cannulation at home is not a realistic expectation.
-As a result, dialysis stays anchored to the clinic — even when home therapy would offer a better quality of life.
+For most patients and their care partners, self-cannulation at home is not a realistic expectation.
+As a result, treatment stays anchored to the clinic — even when home therapy would offer a better quality of life.

 The case for home dialysis is well established.
 Access is what holds it back.